Francis Bird: St Paul’s Cathedral, London

 Bird is best known for his work at St Paul's Cathedral.
 In March 1706 he was paid £329 for the panel over the west door and in December of that year £650 for carving the "Conversion of St Paul", 64' long and 17' high for the great pediment.
 This contained "eight large figures” six whereof on horseback and several of them "two and a half feet imbost".
 In 1711 he carved the statue of Queen Anne with four other figures, which was erected in St Paul's Cathedral yard in 1712.
 This statue was saved from demolition in December 1886 when it was replaced by the present statue executed by Richard Belt.
-The original Queen Anne statue is now in St Leonards-on-Sea in the grounds of the former St Mary's School.
+The original Queen Anne statue is now in St Leonards-on-Sea in the grounds of Holmhurst St Mary.
 Between 1712 and 1713 he executed the two panels over the west portico for £339, but it was not until 1721 that he carved the statues of various apostles and evangelists (each nearly 12 ft. high) for the west front and south side of the Cathedral.
 For these he received a total sum of £2,040.